Canadian artist-run centres

-Canadian artist-run centres (ARC or ARCs) are galleries and art spaces developed by artists in Canada since the 1960s.
+Canadian artist-run centres (ARC or ARCs) are exhibition, production and dissemination spaces developed by artists in Canada since the 1960s.
 The artist-run centre is the common term of use for artist-initiated and managed organizations in Canada.
 Most centres follow the not-for-profit arts organization model, do not charge admission fees, pay artists for their contributions (exhibitions, presentations, performances) are non-commercial and de-emphasize the selling of artwork.

 Origins

 The centres were created originally in response to a lack of opportunity to present contemporary work, especially in the 1960s and 1970s experimental art practices such as performance, installation, conceptual art and video in Canada and with the desire to network with other artists nationally and internationally.
 The early artist-run centres in Canada were critical of the commodification of traditional art forms exhibited in mainstream galleries and institutions which did not show emerging and experimental works, interdisciplinary practices or the works of marginalized artists.
 In the 1990s there were over 100 artist-run centres across Canada.
 Today there are at least 60 artist-run centres with continuous operating funding.

 Similar artist-run organizations have been developed worldwide.
 In the US, they are commonly identified by the term artist-run space and in Australia by the term artist-run initiative (ARI).